Description of the HTTP API

 "archive_max_level": number, //Maximum nesting level for archives

-"mail_max_level": number, //Maximum nesting level for email messaged
+"mail_max_level": number, //Maximum nesting level for email objects

-"container_max_level": number, //Maximum nesting level for other compound objects (containers)
+"container_max_level": number, //Maximum nesting level for other compound objects (containters)

-"max_compression_ratio": number, //Maximum a compression value
+"max_compression_ratio": number //Maximum archive compression ratio

 "min_size_to_scan" : number, //Minimal size of an object to be scanned

-"threat_hash" : boolean //Return SHA1 and SHA256 of all threats
+"threat_hash" : boolean //Get hashes of detected threats

 }

-2) ScanPathOptions is the object that contains parameters used for scanning a file or a directory located on the path specified:
+2)ScanPathOptions is the object containing parameters for scanning a file or a directory at the specified path:

 {

-*"archive_max_level" : number//Maximum nesting level for archived objects
+*"archive_max_level" : number //Maximum nesting level for archived objects

 *"packer_max_level" : number //Maximum nesting level for packed objects